yomeronepal/Parking-API/README.md

 1. Run the unit tests:
    python manage.py test bookings.tests

-## Assumptions and Design Decisions
+## Requirements

-- Customers can only make one booking per day to ensure fairness and availability for other customers.
+- A car park consists of 4 bays numbered 1-4 inclusively.
-- Bookings must be made at least 24 hours in advance to allow sufficient time for preparation.
+- A customer can book all-day parking at a car park within a given date if there is a free bay available.
-- The API assumes a car park with four bays numbered from 1 to 4 inclusively.
+- A customer can only make one booking a day.

-## Limitations and Trade-offs
+- Bookings must be made at least 24h in advance of the booking date.

-- The API does not handle concurrency and may encounter issues if multiple requests try to book the same bay simultaneously.
+- A car park can be queried for all valid bookings on a given date.
-- The API does not have user authentication and authorization mechanisms.
+- A booking includes details of the time it was made and the customer who made it.
-- The API does not provide real-time updates or notifications for booking availability.
+- A customer record includes a name and license plate string for a single car

 ## Contributing